rustatian/archlinux_modern_luks_install/README.md

 `cfdisk /dev/nvme0n1`
 1. 512MB EFI partition --> `/dev/nvme0n1p1`
 2. The rest of the space will be encrypted --> `/dev/nvme0n1p2` (action later)
+3. In case of BTRFS you'll need 3 partitions, boot (EFI), swap and root (with home).

 ---
 #### 4. Create EFI partition